-Read more about Chris’ research on Google Scholar.
+Read more about Chris’ publications on Google Scholar.

-He is research lead on the Global Wetlands Program a major new program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.
+Dr Brown also is research lead on the Global Wetlands Program a major program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.

 Chris is leading a Project with the World Wildlife Fund (2021-2024) Global Prioritization of Mangrove Conservation and Restoration incorporating future Climate Change Impacts.
 The team aims to inform WWF’s mangrove conservation actions at local and global scales.

 2022 ongoing.
 ARC Future Fellow, Coastal and Marine Research Centre, Australian Rivers Institute, and Associate Professor in the School of Environment and Science, Griffith University

 2019 - 2021 Senior Lecturer, Coastal and Marine Research Centre, Australian Rivers Institute, School of Environment and Science, Griffith University